jotd666/xevious/readme.md

 The core transcode is 100% complete.
 One "last" gameplay bug to be confirmed.

 The Neo Geo target is playable with sound on an emulator and also on real hardware (tested on an AES with NeoSD cartridge and NGCD).
+Beta1 has been released (https://tcdev.itch.io/xevious).

 The Amiga target is playable.